Greece, California battle fierce wildfires amid heatwaves

-ATHENS (AFP) - Greece on Sunday (July 24) battled four major wildfires that have forced hundreds to evacuate, as soaring temperatures there and in Spain raised fears of more blazes.
+ATHENS • Greece was battling four major wildfires on Sunday that have forced hundreds to evacuate, as soaring temperatures there and in Spain raised fears of more blazes.

-Scientists say human-induced climate change is amplifying extreme weather - including the heatwaves, droughts and floods seen in several parts of the planet in recent weeks - and say these events will become more frequent and more intense.
+Scientists say human-induced climate change is amplifying extreme weather - including the heatwaves, droughts and floods seen in several parts of the planet in recent weeks - and add that these events will become more frequent and more intense.

 The international community has agreed that climate change poses an existential threat to human systems and the natural world.

-Earth's average temperature has warmed just over 1.1 degree Celsius since the industrial era and the United Nations says it is currently on track to warm some 2.7 degrees Celsius this century.
+Earth's average temperature has warmed just over 1.1 deg C since the industrial era and the United Nations says it is currently on track to warm some 2.7 deg C this century.

 Greece is in the grip of a heatwave that began on Saturday and is expected to last 10 days.
-Temperatures are set to rise to 42 degrees Celsius in some regions.
+Temperatures are set to rise to 42 deg C in some regions.

 Fires raged in the north, east and south of the country, including on the tourist island of Lesbos, where around 200 people were ordered to leave the village of Vryssa on Sunday to escape the flames.